How The U.S. Hacked ISIS

 The battle against the group had been episodic to that point.
 U.S. Cyber Command had been mounting computer network attacks against the group, but almost as soon as a server would go down, communications hubs would reappear.
 The ISIS target was always moving and the group had good operational security.
 Just physically taking down the ISIS servers wasn't going to be enough.
 There needed to be a psychological component to any operation against the group as well.

-"This cyber environment involves people," Neal said.
+"This cyber environment involves people," Neil said.
 "It involves their habits.
 The way that they operate; the way that they name their accounts.
 When they come in during the day, when they leave, what types of apps they have on their phone.
 Do they click everything that comes into their inbox?
 Or are they very tight and restrictive in what they use?
 All those pieces are what we look at, not just the code."

-Neal is a Marine reservist in his 30s, and it wouldn't be an exaggeration to say that Operation Glowing Symphony was his idea.
+Neil is a Marine reservist in his 30s, and it wouldn't be an exaggeration to say that Operation Glowing Symphony was his idea.
 "We were down in the basement at the NSA, and we had an epiphany," he said.
 He had been tracking ISIS's propaganda arm for months — painstakingly tracing uploaded videos and magazines back to their source, looking for patterns to reveal how they were distributed or who was uploading them.
 Then he noticed something that he hadn't seen before: ISIS was using just 10 core accounts and servers to manage the distribution of its content across the world.

-"Every account, every IP, every domain, every financial account, every email account ... everything," Neal said.
+"Every account, every IP, every domain, every financial account, every email account ... everything," Neil said.
 The group's network administrators weren't as careful as they should have been.
 They took a shortcut and kept going back to the same accounts to manage the whole ISIS media network.
 They bought things online through those nodes; they uploaded ISIS media; they made financial transactions.
 They even had file sharing through them.
-"If we could take those over," Neal said, grinning, "we were going to win everything."
+"If we could take those over," Neil said, grinning, "we were going to win everything."

 The young Marine ran into his leadership's office at the NSA, grabbed a marker and started drawing crazy circles and lines on a whiteboard.
 "I was pointing everywhere and saying, 'It's all connected; these are the key points.
 Let's go," he recalled.
 "I felt like I was in It's Always Sunny in Philadelphia, when he's doing the mystery investigation for Pepe Silvia.
 Pictures on the wall and red yarn everywhere and nobody was understanding me."

-But as Neal kept explaining and drawing he could see the leaders begin to nod.
+But as Neil kept explaining and drawing he could see the leaders begin to nod.
 "I drew this bicycle tire with spokes and all the things that were tied to this one node and then there was another one," he said.
 "It was a house of cards."

 We confirmed this account with three people who were there at the time.
 And from those scrawls, the mission known as Operation Glowing Symphony began to take shape.
 The goal was to build a team and an operation that would deny, degrade and disrupt ISIS's media operation.